 Pursuant to section 101 of the Local Government Regulation 2012, Council will charge for water services using a 2-part charge.
-For the 2024/2025 financial year, the 2-part charge shall consist of a:
+For the 2025/2026 financial year, the 2-part charge shall consist of a:

-- water access charge which is a fixed charge for using the infrastructure that supplies water to a person who is liable to pay the charge; and - water consumption charge which is a variable charge for the amount of water that is actually supplied to and used by the consumer.
+- water access charge which is a fixed charge for the infrastructure that supplies, or is able to be supplied to a person who is liable to pay the charge; and - water consumption charge which is a variable charge for the amount of water that is actually supplied to and used by the consumer.